albertomn86/Weather-Station-Receiver/README.md

 ```

 ### Enable serial port
 The Raspberry Pi serial port is disabled by default.
-If we run the program, we will get the next error:
+If we run the program, we will get the following error:
 ```
 08.Nov 2020 18:17:58 raspberrypi WS-Receiver: (ERROR) [Errno 2] could not open port /dev/ttyS0: [Errno 2] No such file or directory: '/dev/ttyS0'
 ```

-Tho enable the serial port follow the next steps:
+To enable the serial port follow the next steps:

 1. Open the configuration menu:
 ```